Bachelor of Science in Psychology

 This is a competency-based, senior level course designed for advanced students and working professionals who are seeking to complete their bachelor's degree in psychology.
 Course content focuses on demonstrating the competencies associated with the psychology degree program student learning outcomes.
 Through a mixture of discussions, reflective writing, and multimedia presentations, students apply knowledge, skills, and abilities to showcase their learning and interests.
 This course requires students to research and connect psychological theory to real-world problems, as students think deeply about their academic and career goals.Prerequisites

 The Capstone must be the last course taken.
-All major core and university requirement courses must be complete.
-The capstone can be paired with 1 other course that is considered to be general education course (excluding courses to meet the Written English Requirement and the Ethics Requirement), a concentration course, elective, or lab course (even if the lab is in the major).Credit Hours
+The capstone can be paired with 1 other course (excluding courses to meet the Written English Requirement and the Ethics Requirement).Credit Hours

 Explore Common Careers